Rodney A. Smolla: Legal work

+Writing

-He is the author of several books on the law and First Amendment issues, including Jerry Falwell v.
+Smolla is the author of several books on the law and First Amendment issues, including Jerry Falwell v.
 Larry Flynt: The First Amendment on Trial, and Deliberate Intent: A Lawyer Tells the True Story of Murder by the Book.
 Deliberate Intent described his involvement as attorney for the plaintiffs in the notorious Hit Man book case.
 Smolla successfully represented the families of three murder victims in a suit against the publisher of a murder instruction manual used by a hit man for guidance to carry out the murders.
 The book was made into a television movie by Fox and the FX Cable Network, and actor Timothy Hutton portrayed Smolla.
-His book Free Speech in an Open Society won the William O. Douglas Prize.
+His book Free Speech in an Open Society: Charlottesville and the Politics of Hate won the William O. Douglas Prize.
+The piece gave an insider's perspective on the events surrounding the 2017 Charlottesville rally and the complexities of First Amendment rights in such contexts.
 He edited A Year in the Life of the Supreme Court, which won the ABA Silver Gavel Award.

 Smolla has also written extensively for the legal academic world, including the legal treatise Smolla and Nimmer on Freedom of Speech (Thomson Reuters West, 3 volumes, 1996); Federal Civil Rights Acts (West Group, 2 volumes, 1994); and Law of Defamation (Thomson Reuters West 2nd Edition 2000, 2 volumes); and Law of Lawyer Advertising (2 volumes, Thomson Reuters West 2006).
 He is also the author of a case book on First Amendment law, The First Amendment: Freedom of Expression, Regulation of Mass Media, Freedom of Religion (Carolina Academic Press 1999), and the co-author of a constitutional law case book, Constitutional Law: Structure and Rights in Our Federal System with Professor William Banks, 6th Edition, Lexis Nexis 2010.